-Coming out of this workshop you will have a much better understanding of how much you can spend on a house, the multitude of government programs to assist you and the other service providers who can help you in this major purchase.
-Roughly 2/3 of Canadians own their own home.
+Coming out of this workshop you will have a much better understanding of how much you can spend on a house, government programs to assist you and other service providers who can help you in this major purchase.
 Buying a home will likely be the largest investment you make in your life and this workshop will help you better understand the steps to buying a house so you can approach this major life decision with confidence.

 Planning For Your Career